 - A Citizens Oversight Committee, as established by the SMART Board, will continue to provide input and review on the Strategic Plan and subsequent updates.
 The committee is composed of citizens from the SMART District, appointed by the Board for a specific term. - 2.
-The duration of the measure will be for an additional 30 years and SMART shall continue to undergo an annual independent financial audit. - SMART has prepared a Strategic Plan which identifies planned investments in capital implementation, operations and maintenance for the extension and duration of the tax.
+SMART shall continue to undergo an annual independent financial audit. - 3.
+SMART has prepared a Strategic Plan which identifies planned investments in capital implementation, operations and maintenance for the extension and duration of the tax.
 The Strategic Plan should be updated every five years. - 4.
 SMART is authorized to re-issue or restructure revenue bonds, pursuant to Public Utilities Code section 105220, to advance the commencement of, or expedite the delivery of passenger train service, the bicycle/pedestrian pathway and related train transit improvements. - 5.
-SMART's sales tax will continue to be administered by the California Department of Tax and Fee Administration. - 6.
-When seeking capital grants pursuing rail and pathway, SMART's objective is to concurrently build rail and pathway when feasible. - During annual budget reviews, based on revenue status at that time, the Board of Directors will provide direction to staff for upcoming priorities; including; operation of existing system, safety and security, rail and pathway capital projects. - 8.
-For cities that train service was planned and currently not provided (Windsor, Healdsburg and Cloverdale), following that passage of the March 2020 Sales Tax Extension, \$1 million dollars will be allocated for pilot programs, such as partnerships with public and private transportation providers to serve these SMART stations or provide for additional ridership incentives.
-These specific pilot programs are subject to SMART's Board of Directors approval.
+SMART's sales tax will continue to be administered by the State Board of Equalization. - 6.
+The duration of the measure will be 30 years, beginning on March 31, 2029 and expiring on March 31, 2059.